johnofleek/PiloT/docs/Rpi/RaspberryPi.md

 ## Check current config
-The following is an example where
+The following is an example where ttyAMA0 is connected to
+* The 40 Way header primary UART GPIO 14 (transmit) and 15 (receive)
+* UART0
 ```
 pi@raspberrypi:~ $ find /dev/* -type l -ls | grep "serial"
       246      0 lrwxrwxrwx   1 root     root            7 May 16 21:17 /dev/serial0 -> ttyAMA0